lumidelta/umineko-catbox-russian/README.md

+# Activity notice
+This project is permanently frozen.

+The game is fully translated, patched and playable.
+However, no further improvements will be made.
+No bugs will be fixed.
+No features will be added.
+Please fork the project if you would like to add any changes yourself.

 # English patch for Umineko Catbox

 This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams, the console version